Joyceyyzheng/abc-student-repo/projects/coding-foundation/README.md

 This is a coding foundation exercise.
+Enter the number and press Don't be sad!